splorp/npds-tracker-server/readme.md

 ### Parameters

 Configuration setting parameters are shown listed below, along with with their default values.
-Note that some parameter names have changed in current versions of the tracker and are not backwards compatible.
+Note that some parameter names have changed in current releases of the tracker and are not backwards compatible.

 #### kPort
 ```sh